 Use ICE to work with your colleagues at other institutions

 Do you teach online?
-Do your colleagues at other institutions teach the same or complementary courses?
+Do your colleagues at the consortium institutions teach the same or complementary courses?
 Would you like to work with them to expand the number of online courses in your discipline or partner to increase the frequency that certain online courses are offered?
 Would you like to develop and teach a new online course in a special interest, but you don’t have enough student demand at your institution?
-Would you like to collaborate with faculty at other institutions to develop a new online program and share students?
+Would you like to collaborate with faculty at other consortium institutions to develop a new online program and share students?